mstiles92/KeepChestNBT/README.md

 ## Stats Collection ##

-Anonymous statistics are collected automatically by this plugin and set to MCStats.
-If you would like to view the data, you can do so [here](http://mcstats.org/plugin/KeepChestNBT).
+Anonymous statistics are collected automatically by this plugin and sent to MCStats.
+If you would like to view the data that is collected, you can do so [here](http://mcstats.org/plugin/KeepChestNBT).
 If you would like to disable this feature, simply set "opt-out" to true in plugins/PluginMetrics/config.yml.